Rodent Services in Pasadena, CA

 Frequently Asked Questions

-Yes.
-Snap traps go in attics, crawl spaces, and other areas kids and pets can’t reach.
-Any rodenticide bait we use sits inside locked, tamper-resistant stations that are anchored in place.
+Traps we use in the living space are covered tunnel-style traps for added protection.
+Any rodenticide or birth control bait we use sits inside locked, tamper-resistant stations that are anchored in place.
 We walk through every placement before we leave so you know where each trap and station is.